About Us

 Parking

 St. Andrew’s United Church is a welcoming, compassionate and inclusive Christian community of faith in downtown Sudbury.
-We offer meaningful and engaging worship, and provide leadership and support for mission-oriented programs and initiatives that are spiritually and socially relevant.
+We offer meaningful, engaging worship, and provide leadership and support for mission-oriented programs and initiatives that are spiritually and socially relevant.

 Vision Statement